What to know about coronavirus after 2 deaths, 13 cases in Washington

 The first among those diagnosed was a woman in her 40s who is a health care worker at Life Care.
 She is in satisfactory condition at Overlake Hospital and hasn't had any travel outside of the U.S.

-Now, four other cases out of Life Care Center have been confirmed-- with one being deadly.
+Now, four other cases out of Life Care Center have been confirmed, with one case being deadly.
 Most of those who tested positive were elderly and already had underlying health conditions.
 Many of those who tested positive are in critical condition at the hospital.

 There are over 50 individuals associated with Life Care Center who have respiratory symptoms or who are hospitalized with pneumonia and undergoing testing for COVID-19.